zesterer/openmw-shaders/README.md

-# Zesterer's OpenMW Shaders
+# Zesterer's OpenMW Shader Pack

-Play Morrowind with PBR shaders like it's 2022, not 2002.
+Play Morrowind with beautiful shaders like it's 2022, not 2002.

 ## Screenshots